aave/docs-gho/docs/developer-docs/developer-docs-overview.md

 Since GHO is created and not borrowed from suppliers, GHO is not subject to restrictions on available liquidity, and instead, the Facilitator cap and collateralization requirements define the limits to which GHO can be minted as calculated below.

-`availableFacilitatorCap = ghoReserveData.aaveFacilitatorButcketMaxCapacity - ghoReserveData.aaveFacilitatorBucketLevel`
+`availableFacilitatorCap = ghoReserveData.aaveFacilitatorBucketMaxCapacity - ghoReserveData.aaveFacilitatorBucketLevel`

 See [core functions](#core-functions) for GHO borrowing integrations.